iantfleming/CV/README.md

 **St Mary & St Michael Catholic Primary School** / (Oct '16 - Jul '18)
 _Special Educational Needs Teaching Assistant_

-Before becoming a freelance musician full time, I worked as a teaching assistant for a student with special educational needs.
+Before becoming a freelance musician full time, I worked as a teaching assistant with a student who had special educational needs.
 This role involved many responsibilities, both in helping the student I worked 1-1 with, and serving the school's wider needs.
 One of my responsibilities was to help to develop strategies for preparing the student I worked with for his year 6 SAT's as much as possible.
-I would also be in charge of dealing with the behaviour of the student which at times could be volatile.
-On a larger scale, the school would trust me with ensuring the safety of students while on school trips, involving the following of strict procedures to ensure there were no safety breaches.
+I would also be in charge of dealing with the behaviour of this student which at times could be volatile.
+On a larger scale, the school would trust me with ensuring the safety of students while on trips.
+This involved the following of strict procedures to ensure there were no safety breaches.

 ## Hobbies
 - **Software development:** Learning new languages and creating exciting new apps.